psoloway/puppetlabs-tomcat/README.md

 #####`app_base`

-*Required, unless [`host_ensure`](#host_ensure) is set to 'false' or 'absent'.* Specifies the Application Base directory for the virtual host.
+*Required unless [`host_ensure`](#host_ensure) is set to 'false' or 'absent'.* Specifies the Application Base directory for the virtual host.
 Maps to the [appBase XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes).
+Valid options: a string.

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation to manage.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`host_ensure`